Amirhk-dev/macrophage-napari/README.md

 ## Features
 - Load image (CD206, optional DAPI) and 3D mask.
 - Click-to-select object in Masks; delete object in a single slice or across all slices; change or assign new ID; renumber objects.
-- View/ edit a single object via an “Object {id}” layer.
+- View / edit a single object via an “Object {id}” layer.
-- ROI workflow: draw a bounding box → preview Otsu segmentation (preview mask with postprocessing and can be adjusted with slider) → optional Watershed → save 3D mask.
+- ROI workflow: draw a bounding box --> preview Otsu segmentation (preview mask with postprocessing and can be adjusted with slider) --> optional Watershed --> save 3D mask.
 - Annotate bounding box and export/import YOLO bounding box: export annotated bounding boxes as YOLO styled .txt file; import bounding boxes from .txt.
 - Perform cell analysis.